What is family estrangement?

 Impact on other relationships

 Being estranged from an adult child can mean you no longer have access to grandchildren.
 If you’re in this situation, you could consider family mediation to try to resolve the problem.
-See Being a grandparent for more information.
+See our advice on Being a grandparent for more information.

 I was estranged from my daughter for 23 years.
 I’ve never met my grandchildren.
 I recently reached out to my daughter and we’ve arranged a holiday so I can spend time with them.